What is App Store Optimization and Why is ASO Important?

 It is vital to monitor your app rankings and visibility on a regular basis.
 Not only do the app stores update their algorithm regularly, new competition is constantly launched on the app stores and user search behavior changes over time.
 Make sure to spot trends early and adjust your keyword strategy when necessary.

-Even when your app is not in the app stores yet, it is important to carefully prepare your ASO strategy to maximize visibility.
+Even when your app is not on the app stores yet, it is important to carefully prepare your ASO strategy to maximize visibility.
 Both Apple and Google give a small boost to new apps.
 If done right, this small boost could result in long-term visibility on your main keywords.

 The steps to take to optimize your ASO before your app launches do not differ much from the steps explained earlier: